FlagBrew/Pickr/README.md

 ## Credits

 * Sean M. Tracey, for the idea
-* Madebyoliver, for the heart icon
+* nx-hbmenu contributors for the Switch graphic functions